wiyarmir/wiyarmir.github.io/about.md

 # Who are you anyway?

 I am Guillermo, and I was born in Lucena, Spain.
-I have a Bachelor's Degree in Telecommunications (having received honours in [my thesis](#)).
+I have a Bachelor's Degree in Telecommunications (having received honours in [my thesis](https://github.com/wiyarmir/GeoNoise)).
 I currently live in London, United Kingdom.
-At the moment I work as an Senior Software Engineer in [Skyscanner](#).
+At the moment I work as an Senior Software Engineer at [Skyscanner](https://www.skyscanner.net/media/about-skyscanner).
 I have previously worked at [Badoo](https://corp.badoo.com) and [Coniq](http://coniq.com/) in London, and at Credit Suisse in Wrocław, Poland.

 # What are you focused in?